YoungsukHwang/Squirrel/README.md

 What we did in this project is we first started by building the model of the squirrel.
 We then worked on the views and correct linking through the URLS file.

-In our project, we learned how to develop a web application by using django, and we also learned how to utilize Github for application development with multiple people.
+In our project, we developed a web application using django.
+We also practiced Github for application development with multiple people and developed management commands on Unix for the data ingestion to our model.

   #### Squarrel: The site directory like mysite. </br>
   #### Tracking: The app directory.
 This has models.py, views.py, and others as well.